mercadopago/devsite-docs/guides/instore-payments/qr-payments/qr-pos.en.md

   - Gastronomy (Argentina): 621102
   - General: `null`
 - `store_id`: It is an identifier number of the branch to which the point of sale belongs.
 The id of the Store.
 - `fixed_amount`: Indicates if the user can enter any amount when reading the QR or will have to wait for an order to be available.
-It is a boleano.
+It is a boolean.

 ### Order Object